LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Method

-In this paper, we expand the node types and edge types from the GCN model by introducing heterogeneous graph convolution networks (HGCNs).
-For each training sample, we construct an undirected heterogeneous graph.
+In this paper, we propose the LiGCN model, which allows interpretation on the labels when doing MLTC.
+For each training sample, we construct an undirected graph.
 We define two types of nodes: token node and label node, and the node representations are $X_{token}$ and $X_{label}$.
-Thus, there are three types of relations between the nodes, defined by the adjacency matrices: $A_{token}$ (between token nodes), $A_{label}$ (between label nodes) and $A_{token\_label}$ (between token nodes and label nodes).
+Therefore, there are three types of relations between the nodes, defined by the adjacency matrices: $A_{token}$ (between token nodes), $A_{label}$ (between label nodes) and $A_{token\_label}$ (between token nodes and label nodes).

 We show the model overview in Figure \ref{fig:model}.
-It consists of two main components: a pre-trained BERT encoder\footnote{https://huggingface.co/bert-base-multilingual-cased} and heterogeneous graph convolutional layers.
-In the HGCN model, we have a list of token nodes $X_{token}$ in orange ellipses, and a list of label nodes $X_{label}$ in blue ellipses.
+It consists of two main components: a pre-trained BERT/RoBERTa encoder\footnote{https://huggingface.co/bert-base-multilingual-cased,\\https://huggingface.co/roberta-base} and label-node graph convolutional layers.
+In the LiGCN model, we have a list of token nodes $X_{token}$ in orange ellipses, and a list of label nodes $X_{label}$ in blue ellipses.
 Besides, there are edges between token nodes $A_{token}$, edges between label nodes $A_{label}$, and edges between token and label nodes $A_{token\_label}$.
-We explain them in greater detail below.
+We explain them in greater details below.

-\textbf{Node representations $X$}: In the very first layer, to initialize token nodes, we encode the input data $D^i=\{w_1,w_2,...w_m\}$ using a pre-trained BERT model, where we take the representation of each token including \texttt{[CLS]} token as $X_{token}$.
+\textbf{Node Representations $\boldsymbol X$}: In the very first layer, to initialize token nodes, we encode the input data $D^i=\{w_1,w_2,...w_m\}$ using a pre-trained BERT or RoBERTa model and possible other BERT-based ones, where we take the representation of each token including \texttt{[CLS]} token as $X_{token}$.
 For the label nodes, we initialize them using one-hot vectors.

-\textbf{Adjacency matrix $A$}: In our experiments, to initialize token node adjacency matrix $A_{token}$, we use the token nodes to construct an undirected chain graph, where we consider an input sequence as its natural order, i.e. in $A_{token}$: $A_{i,i+1}=1$.
-Since it is an undirected graph, the adjacency matrix is symmetric, i.e. $A_{i+1,i}=1$.
+\textbf{Adjacency Matrix $\boldsymbol A$}: In our experiments, to initialize token node adjacency matrix $A_{token}$, we use the token nodes to construct an undirected chain graph, where we consider an input sequence as its natural order, i.e., in $A_{token}$: $A_{i,i+1}=1$.
+Since it is an undirected graph, the adjacency matrix is symmetric, i.e., $A_{i+1,i}=1$.
 We also add self-loop to each token: $A_{i,i}=1$.
 In other words, $A_{token}$ is a symmetric $m$-by-$m$ matrix with an upper bandwidth of 1, where $m$ is the number of token nodes.